robloo/SymbolIconManager/Source/Data/ReadMe.md

  1. FluentUISystem must use the size 20 variant.
 The size 20 variant was specially designed for desktop usage.
 If no size 20 variant exists, use the next closest (usually size 24).
 It is possible within code to automatically switch between sizes so setting the size in a mapping file does not restrict the possibility of generating a size 24 for mobile usage.
 It just helps standardize the mapping file.
  1. FluentUISystem must use the Android names
  1. FluentUISystem names are considered unique and can be used as an ID like Unicode point.
 This allows for automatically re-mapping between sizes and themes in code.

-## Future Considerations

-Some icons have multiple mappings that make sense.
-It may be necessary in the future to have an optional "Priority" to indicate which mapping take precedence when there are several options.